 9. Identify What Makes You Standout

 Everyone has a unique story to tell.
-Taking time to find out what makes you unique can be imperative in finding the internship that fits you.
+Taking time to find out what makes you unique can be imperative in finding the best internships abroad.
 Try to find what are your standout achievements or qualities and really emphasize them for maximum effect.

 10. Keep The Reader In Mind

-Following these guides will help you complete an international resume that will be proficient for every industry.
+Following these guides will help you complete an international resume that will be proficient for every industry and ensure that you receive the best internship abroad.